Canada says still examining options on CNOOC bid

 The Conservative government is trying to balance the need for foreign investment to develop natural resources with concern that China and other countries could snap up a big chunk of the energy sector, and that state-owned firms might not play by free-market rules.

-It faces a deadline of Dec.
-10 for deciding on whether to allow the $15.1 billion Nexen bid.
-A separate decision is pending on a bid by Malaysia's Petronas for Progress Energy Resources Corp, while Ottawa also promises to clarify its overall guidelines on foreign investment.
+It faces a deadline of December 10 for deciding on whether to allow the $15.1 billion (9.4 billion pounds) Nexen bid.
+A separate decision is pending on a bid by Malaysia's Petronas PETR.UL for Progress Energy Resources Corp (PRQ.TO), while Ottawa also promises to clarify its overall guidelines on foreign investment.

-The CNOOC bid featured in the campaign for a parliamentary seat in the center of the oil city of Calgary.
-No decision came before a Nov.
-26 election there and in two other cities, as observers had predicted.
+The CNOOC bid featured in the campaign for a parliamentary seat in the centre of the oil city of Calgary.
+No decision came before a November 26 election there and in two other cities, as observers had predicted.

 The report of possible conditions attached to the Nexen deal came from Business News Network anchor Howard Green, who also said his sources were saying that Harper's chief of staff, Nigel Wright, was likely the author of guidelines on Canada will deal with bids from state-owned enterprises like CNOOC.

-Wright had takeover experience at private equity firm Onex Corp before joining the government.
+Wright had takeover experience at private equity firm Onex Corp OCX.TO before joining the government.

 MacDougall declined to confirm either hypothesis or to detail the timeline for decisions on either the foreign investment framework or on the two bids.